Ohio River Park: Remediation

 In remediation projects, engineers make contaminants of concern (COCs) which are the most toxic chemicals targeted for full clean-up.
 The soil contaminants of concern in 1996 were benzo(a)anthracene and benzo(a)pyrene.
 The cleanup goal of benzo(a)anthracene and benzo(a)pyrene was set at a soil concentration of 7,800 ug/kg and 780 ug/kg, respectively.
 The groundwater contaminants of concern in 1998 were benzene and 2,4,6-trichlorophenol (2,4,6-TCP).
 The cleanup goal for benzene was set at its maximum contaminant level (MCL), 5 μg/L and 2,4,6-trichlorophenol was set at a concentration of 61 μg/L.

 The EPA determines remediating any parts of a Site as an operable unit (abbreviated as OU).
 There were 3 OUs on the Site.

 OU1 dealt with remediating the soil and it consisted of creating a multi-layer cap and gas collection system, an erosion cap, and an erosion control system with vertical barrier slurry walls.
 Multi-layer capping prevents various contaminants from reaching groundwater through infiltration.
 OU1 construction occurred in February 1998 and ended in September 1999.
 The cleanup goal of benzo(a)anthracene and benzo(a)pyrene was achieved.

 OU2 dealt with building a new Coraopolis Bridge on top of a portion of the Site.
 OU2 had no human health hazards in the soil.
 Thus, OU2 was given no action and bridge construction was completed by 1995.

 OU3 dealt with monitoring the groundwater via Monitored Natural Attenuation (MNA) and began in 2004.
 MNA is still ongoing.
 The cleanup goal for 2,4,6-trichlorophenol (2,4,6-TCP) was 61 μg/L and this goal was achieved by having a well reach less than 61 μg/L from October 2015 to December 2017.
-By December 2017, only two wells did not meet the benzene maximum contaminant level (MCL).
-One well is currently being projected to be under the MCL by 2034 (called ERT-27S).
+By December 2017, only two wells did not meet the benzene MCL.
+One well (called ERT-27S) is currently being projected to be under the MCL by 2034.
 The other well (called URS-24S) may not achieve the MCL by 2034, but the EPA is not concerned.